OrangeTPot234/CS50-Pixelation-Pro/README.md

 ## OVERVIEW:
 Welcome to Pixelation PRO.
 Pixelation PRO is a social platform (similar to instagram) for artists to share their art as well as view other artists’ works.

-## USER GUIDE:
+## HOW IT WORKS:

 ## LOG IN AND REGISTRATION
-The first page that appears when the website link is a login page.
-A user must first register for an account with a unique username.
-This can be done by pressing the “Register” button at the top-right of the webpage (on the navbar).
+The initial page that appears through the website link is a login page.
+If the user does not have a previous account, the user must first register for an account with a unique username.
+This can be done by pressing the “Register” button found at the top-right of the webpage (on the navbar).
 Then after successful registration, the user is directed to their homepage.

 ## NAVIGATION
 The top of the webpage is the navigation bar.
 After successful login, users have the option to Log out from their session (“Log Out” button) and go to the homepage (press either the “Pixelation Pro” logo or “My Galleries” button).

 ## FUNCTIONS ON HOMEPAGE:

 ### USER PROFILE
 Users can customize their profiles by updating their bios and profile pictures.
+The user must upload BOTH a bio text and profile image in order to successfully update their profiles (there will be a user error otherwise).
 These options are found at bottom of homepage under "Profile Info".
 User Profile Information will be displayed at the bottom of each of the user’s galleries, and will be available to the public and anyone viewing the galleries.

 ### SEARCHING GALLERIES
 Users can use the search bar to view other galleries (search bar under "Search Other Galleries") by typing in the target gallery title.
 Or, if there is no specfic target gallery in mind, the user can view the top 3 most viewed galleries (found at the top of the homepage) or press the "See All Galleries" button to view all galleries on the Pixelation Pro's database.
 If the user views a gallery and is interested in more work by the same artist, users can scroll down to the bottom of the specific gallery page and click the link of the artist's name (username is underlined) to look at all galleries by that artist.